IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 python ldar_sim_main.py parameter_file1.txt parameter_file2.txt
 ```

-Then, when we are comfortable understanding the outputs and want to run the model for longer to get more statistically valid results, run:
+Then, when comfortable understanding the outputs and ready to run the model for longer to get more statistically valid results, run:

 ```buildoutcfg
 python ldar_sim_main.py parameter_file1.txt